-"To serve, promote, and protect the agricultural producers, processors and consumers of Missouri's food, fuel and fiber products."
+"To serve, promote and protect the agricultural producers, processors and consumers of Missouri's food, fuel and fiber products."

-Like Missouri agriculture, the duties of the Missouri Department of Agriculture are diverse.
-Created by the General Assembly in 1933, the department enforces those state laws that regulate and market Missouri's agricultural industry.
-The agency administers programs that protect the state's producers, processors, distributors and consumers of food, fuel and fiber, while marketing Missouri agricultural products at home and abroad.
+Like Missouri's agricultural industry, the duties of the Missouri Department of Agriculture are diverse.
+Created by the General Assembly in 1933, the department enforces the state laws that regulate and market the agricultural industry in Missouri.
+The Department of Agriculture administers programs that protect Missouri's producers, processors, distributors and consumers of food, fuel and fiber, while marketing Missouri agricultural products at home and abroad.